HewlettPackard/OpenShift-on-SimpliVity/README.md

   **Note:** In my environment, the playbook finishes at 70 / 60 retries remaining.

 - You should see the `openshift-api-server` and the `machine-config-server` endpoints available on the bootstrap machine.
-Use the Load Balancer stats screen to check this out (url [<http://your‑internal-lb-ip-address:9000>](<http://yourlb-ip-address:9000>))
+Use the Load Balancer stats screen to check this out (URL [<http://your‑internal-lb-ip-address:9000>](<http://yourlb-ip-address:9000>))

 - SSH to the bootstrap VM and run the following command: